Table of Contents

 New Jersey's Congregate Housing Services Program (CHSP) is a series of residences located throughout the state in which low level care and supportive services are provided.
 Through this program, the state helps frail, elderly and / or disabled individuals to continue living with relative independence and avoid, or at least delay, placement in a nursing home.
 While not identical, the Congregate Housing Services Program can be thought of as similar to assisted living, but funded, in part, by the state.

-As of 2017, there are 59 locations in 17 different counties throughout New Jersey which house close to 2,000 disabled or elderly individuals.
+As of 2018, there are estimated to be 59 locations in 17 different counties throughout New Jersey which house close to 2,000 disabled or elderly individuals.
 NJ residents are free to seek admission to a community in any county regardless of their current county of residence.
+This includes residents of the 4 counties in which they are no locations (Burlington, Hunterdon, Ocean, and Warren)

 4. Cape May